justinleetyler/justinleetyler.github.io/catalog.md

 Forseth, Mike. -- Free TV over the air. -- Computer data (1 file). -- Invigorating Publishing, c2014. -- on ASUS transformer tablet. -- System requirements: Kindle app. -- ASIN B00IX0BTCM. -- DDC 643.

-Fort Blaster [website]. -- Computer data. -- Title from webpage header. -- Mode of Access: World Wide Web (http://www.freewebarcade.com/game/fort-blaster-ahoy-there/) -- DBID 3085. -- IN FreeWebArchade.
-1. 794.8.
+Fort Blaster [website]. -- Computer data. -- Title from webpage header. -- Mode of Access: World Wide Web (http://www.freewebarcade.com/game/fort-blaster-ahoy-there/) -- DBID 3085. -- IN FreeWebArchade -- DDC 794.8.

-Foster, Andrea L. -- New programs teach undergraduates how to use the Internet and the online card catalog in search of the best sources. -- Computer data (1 file : 15 kb) -- Title from resource. -- File name: (1448.doc) -- DBID 1448. -- IN The Chronicle of Higher Education. -- Vol. 53, no. 27 (Mar.
-9, 2006).
-1. 025.5.
+Foster, Andrea L. -- New programs teach undergraduates how to use the Internet and the online card catalog in search of the best sources. -- Computer data (1 file : 15 kb) -- On external hard drive. -- Title from resource. -- File name: (1448.doc) -- Also available on the [World Wide Web](http://www.justinleetyler.com/1448.txt) -- DBID 1448. -- IN The Chronicle of Higher Education. -- Vol. 53, no. 27 (Mar.
+9, 2006) -- DDC 025.5.

 Fortney, Ryan S. -- PaxCorpus / Ryan S. Fortney, Author; Anastasia Rivera, Editor; Leah Moore, Illustrator. -- Computer data (1 file : 501 KB). -- [S.n.], 201-? -- System requirements: Kindle app. -- Title from Amazon.com. -- ASIN B004XMY84U. -- DDC 813.

-Four faces of Jesus. -- [S.l. : s.n., n.d.] -- [1] v.
-1. 232.
+Four faces of Jesus. -- [S.l. : s.n., n.d.] -- [1] v -- DDC 232.

 > 'Luke, like Mark, sought out others in compiling his portrait?' -p. -q
 > 'A. Mark 1.
 Writing for a Roman Audience B. Matthew 1.
 Written in Antioch, Syria.
 2. Written for Jews; a ''new moses'' 3.
 Works similar to a catechism 4.
 A work of several discources a.The Sermon on the Mount (Matthew 5:3-7:27) b.
 The Missionary Discourse (Matthew 10:5-42) c.
 The Parable Discourse (Matthew 13:3-52) d.
 The Church Community Discourse (Matthew 18:3-35) e.
 The Eschatological (Last Things) Discourse (Matthew 24:4-25:46) C. Luke 1.
 Achaia D. John 1.
 Jesus is divine.' -p. -o